Buying your first home is a huge milestone — but in a competitive and high-cost market like BC, it can also feel overwhelming.

 On the downside, you’ll pay far more in interest compared to a 25-year mortgage.

-Ready to Buy Your First Home in Kelowna or the Okanagan Valley?
+Buying in Kelowna or the Okanagan Valley, BC?

-When you're buying your first home, knowledge is power — and taking advantage of the right grants and incentives can save you tens of thousands of dollars.
+Taking advantage of the first time home buyer grants and incentives can save you tens of thousands of dollars.

-But navigating the fine print, eligibility rules, and fast-paced BC real estate market can be overwhelming on your own.
+But navigating the fine print, rules, and changes in BC's fast-paced real estate market can often lead first-time buyers into making mistakes.

 Related Content